dorcusmalony/MultiEvent_Locator_app/README.md

 ## Overview
-MultiEvent_Locator_app project is a web application that allows users to:
+The MultiEvent_Locator_app project is a web application that allows users to:
 - Register and log in securely with password hashing.
 - Set their location and preferred event categories.
 - Create, read, update, and delete events.